\'Etale d\'evissage, descent and pushouts of stacks

-If $U$, $U'$ and $X'$ are \emph{algebraic spaces}, then it is rather straight-forward to construct the push-out $X$ of $j'$ and $f_U$.
-Indeed, by Theorem~\tref{T:ETNBHD-IS-PUSHOUT} we know a priori that $X'\times_X X'$ has to be the push-out of $j'$ and $\Delta_{U'/U}$ and by assumption both these maps are open immersions so we can construct the algebraic space $R=X'\times_X X'$ as this push-out.
-The universal property of the push-out gives a morphism $R\to X'\times X'$ and it can be shown that this is an \etale{} equivalence relation.
+\begin{section}{\Etale{} gluings of stacks} In this section we will prove Theorem~\tref{T:EXIST-PUSHOUTS} on the existence of the pushout of an open immersion $\map{j'}{U'}{X'}$ and an \etale{} morphism $\map{f_U}{U'}{U}$.
+If $U$, $U'$ and $X'$ are \emph{algebraic spaces}, then it is rather straight-forward to construct the pushout $X$ of $j'$ and $f_U$.
+Indeed, by Theorem~\tref{T:ETNBHD-IS-PUSHOUT} we know a priori that $X'\times_X X'$ has to be the pushout of $j'$ and $\Delta_{U'/U}$ and by assumption both these maps are open immersions so we can construct the algebraic space $R'=X'\times_X X'$ as this pushout.
+The universal property of the pushout gives a morphism $R'\to X'\times X'$ and it can be shown that this is an \etale{} equivalence relation.
 The space $X$ is then the quotient of this equivalence relation.
-Similarly, if $U'$ and $X'$ are algebraic spaces and $U$ is an algebraic stack, then we can construct $R$ as above and equip $(R,X')$ with a groupoid structure although it is slightly tedious to verify that this is indeed a groupoid.
+Similarly, if $U'$ and $X'$ are algebraic spaces and $U$ is an algebraic stack, then we can construct $R'$ as above and equip $(R',X')$ with a groupoid structure although it is slightly tedious to verify that this is indeed a groupoid.

-For arbitrary $X'$ this procedure is not so straight-forward as the groupoid $\equalizer{R}{X'}$ would be a groupoid in stacks (and even with non-representable morphisms if $f_U$ is not representable!).
-The most natural approach is to first define $X$ as a $2$-stack and then show that $X$ is equivalent to a $1$-stack.
-To avoid the language of $2$-stacks we will however instead do an explicit, albeit somewhat less natural, construction.
+For arbitrary $X'$ this procedure is not so straight-forward as the groupoid $\equalizer{R'}{X'}$ would be a groupoid in stacks (and even with non-representable morphisms if $f_U$ is not representable!).
+The most natural approach is to first define the quotient $X$ as a $2$-stack and then show that $X$ is equivalent to a $1$-stack.
+That $X$ is indeed a $1$-stack follows from the fact that the stabilizer $R'\times_{X'\times X'} X'\to X'$ is representable.
+A brief description of how $X$ can be constructed in this manner is given in~\cite[2.5.1]{romagny_components-in-families}.
+However, to avoid the language of $2$-stacks and groupoids in stacks we will do an explicit, albeit somewhat less natural, construction.